What is a profit and loss statement?

 Profit and loss statement (definition)

-Your total profit or loss for the time period you’ve chosen is what you’ve earned minus what you’ve spent.
+Your total profit or loss is what you’ve earned minus what you’ve spent.
 If this amount is positive, it’s called a net income.
 If it’s negative it’s called a net loss.

 See related terms

 Profit & Loss template

 Download Xero’s profit and loss statement template to show how much money you business is making